tyronedong/OpenGR/doc/Compilation.md

 By default, the project can be opened and compiled straight away with no parameter setting.

 If you want to compile with OpenCV and/or Boost support, the dependency directories must be properly configured in Visual Studio.
-They can be set either when calling [CMake](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/#configure-cmake) or globally by configuring Visual Studio (see how-to [here](https://social.msdn.microsoft.com/Forums/vstudio/en-US/a494abb8-3561-4ebe-9eb0-6f644a679862/visual-studio-2010-professional-how-to-add-include-directory-for-all-projects?forum=vcgeneral#7b5ab5f2-f793-4b0e-a18a-679948d12bdd)):
+They can be set either when calling [CMake](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/#configure-cmake) or globally by configuring Visual Studio (see how-to [here](https://social.msdn.microsoft.com/Forums/vstudio/en-US/a494abb8-3561-4ebe-9eb0-6f644a679862/visual-studio-2010-professional-how-to-add-include-directory-for-all-projects?forum=vcgeneral#7b5ab5f2-f793-4b0e-a18a-679948d12bdd)).
-* Include directories: `path-to-opencv\build\include`,
-* Library directories: `path-to-opencv\build\x64\vc14\lib`.

 ![](img/VStudio-globalFolders.jpg)

 ***